samargulies/CDN-Sync-Tool/readme.txt

 The problem with these other plugins is that they don't upload the files to a CDN once they've been created.

-= Do you upload concatenated Javascript and CSS files everytime? =
+= Do you upload concatenated Javascript and CSS files every time? =

-No the files are uploaded to the Content Deilvery Network (CDN) only once and they are then cached.
+No the files are uploaded to the Content Delivery Network (CDN) only once and they are then cached.
 If the CSS/Javascript files content changes then there will be a new file created and uploaded to the CDN.
 Using a different filename to avoid CDN edge caching conflicts.

 = Why do I need to have WP Super Cache installed? =

-You need to have this installed as we use their url changer functionality and they will help imrpove your site's speed.
+You need to have this installed as we use their url changer functionality and they will help improve your site's speed.

 = Why is there a custom directory sync?
 Doesn't the plugin sync everything I need by default? =